 - 1. Improvement of science teaching and learning through research; - 2.
 Communication of research to researchers, practitioners, and policy makers pertaining to the improvement of science teaching and learning; - 3.
 Promotion of universal scientific literacy; and/or - 4.
 Cooperation with other educational and scientific societies to influence educational policies.

 NARST Membership Categories

-The Finance Committee is responsible for recommending membership categories to the Board and for reviewing and recommending annual membership dues The following membership categories- effective January 1, 2014 - were approved by the Board at the October 2013 meeting:
+The Finance Committee is responsible for recommending membership categories to the Board and for reviewing and recommending annual membership dues NARST membership categories include:

 Regular Membership